Donald Norcross

 Donald W. Norcross (born December 13, 1958) is an American politician and labor leader who is the U.S. representative for in South Jersey.
 A member of the Democratic Party, Norcross was first elected to this congressional seat in 2014, following the resignation of Rob Andrews.
-His district covers much of the New Jersey side of the Philadelphia metro area, including Camden, Cherry Hill, Lindenwold, and Glassboro.
+His district covers much of the New Jersey side of the Philadelphia metropolitan area, including Camden, Cherry Hill, Lindenwold, and Glassboro.

 Before entering electoral politics, Norcross was involved in the leadership of the International Brotherhood of Electrical Workers Local 351 and was president of the Southern New Jersey AFL-CIO Central Labor Council.
-He was elected to the New Jersey General Assembly in 2009, but shortly after his term began in January 2010, he was appointed to fill a vacancy in the New Jersey State Senate, where he remained until his election to the House of Representatives.
+He was elected to the New Jersey General Assembly in 2009 and soon after his term began in January 2010, he was appointed to fill a vacancy in the New Jersey State Senate, where he remained until being elected to the House of Representatives.

 Norcross is a member of the committees on Armed Services as well as Education and Labor.
 He is a member of the Congressional Progressive Caucus and the New Democrat Coalition, and is a founding member of the Bipartisan Building Trades Caucus.

 Early life and education

-Norcross was born on December 13, 1958, in Camden, the son of George E. Norcross Jr. and the brother of George E. Norcross III and John C. Norcross.
-He and his three brothers were raised in Pennsauken Township.
-He graduated from Camden County College with a degree in criminal justice, and attended Rutgers University-Camden.
-He was raised in the Lutheran faith.
+Norcross was born on December 13, 1958, in Camden, New Jersey, the son of George E. Norcross Jr. and the brother of George E. Norcross III and John C. Norcross.
+He and his three brothers grew up in Pennsauken Township.
+He graduated from Camden County College with a degree in criminal justice and attended Rutgers University-Camden.
+He grew up in the Lutheran faith.